TABLE OF CONTENTS

 - Opening name

-- Opening owner: the User who will receive email responses for this opening
+- Opening owner: the User who will receive email responses from Applicants in this Opening

 - Visible or Hidden from Jobs Directory (‘Active’ or ‘Inactive’)